Our Fees and Charges

-What is spread?A spread is the difference between the bid (buy) price and the ask (sell) price for a specific trade.
+What is spread?Spread is the difference between the bid (sell) price and the ask (buy) price for a specific trade.
 It is, therefore, your cost of opening and closing a specific position.

 What is margin?Margin is the amount you are contributing to a certain trade and it is also the amount you stand to lose should the markets move against you.

-What is a pip?PIP stands for Percentage in Point and it is a standardized unit and is the smallest amount by which a currency quote can change.
-It is usually $0.0001 for U.S.-dollar related currency pairs, which is more commonly referred to as 1/100th of 1%, or one basis point.
+What is a pip?PIP stands for Percentage in Point and it is a standardised unit and is the smallest amount by which a currency quote can change.
+It is usually $0.0001 for U.S. Dollar-related currency pairs, which is more commonly referred to as 1/100th of 1%, or one basis point.

 What is leverage?Leverage involves borrowing a certain amount of the money needed to invest in something.
-If you wish to trade with a larger amount than that which you own, you set your leverage accordingly.
+If you wish to trade with a larger amount than what you own, you set your leverage accordingly.
 It is important to remember that the higher the leverage the higher your losses or profits will be.
-When using leverage, it is therefore important to understand that you are essentially increasing your risk.
+When using leverage, it is therefore important to understand that you are essentially increasing your risk of losing funds.